-The filtering of conventional printed documents is based on their contents and not on external characteristics, such as color, texture or number of pages.
-The problem of contentbased electronic document filtering is interesting from a researcher's point of view.
+For this reason, we see fit to stress that the problem of content-based electronic document filtering is interesting from a researcher's point of view, and filtering will be meant as such in the rest of the paper.
 It is desirable to develop a system that will automate this process and act as a mediator between the source of information and its human targets.
-The system should possess adequate intelligence and allow the coding, maintenance and update of the filtering criteria of each of its users.
+The system should possess adequate intelligence and allow the coding, maintenance and update of the filtering criteria for each of its users.
 The model that we suggest in the following section attempts to solve this problem.
 At the same time, we see fit to deal with other related problems, such as locating and collecting information, its archiving and the exploitation of existing archives.

 One of the basic requirements that a system for automatic filtering of electronic documents is document form independence.
 Total independence may not be feasible; it is at least desirable, however, that users perceive the filtering process in a unified way.

 The need for personalizing the system for each user results in a model that is very different from those of typical information retrieval systems.
 The difference lies mainly in the fact that filtering criteria must not stem from an isolated query event, but must result from a period of interaction with the system.
 The filtering system must be able to cope with long-term changes, based on chains of such events.
 The issues of training and adaptability are therefore of great importance also.
 Besides, the system must be able to selectively forget acquired knowledge, in case the user's interests change.
 For all these reasons, intelligent agents are an appropriate solution for dealing with all these peculiarities.